TAKE LESSONS

 (when signing up for the semester, or whatever remains of the semester.)

-Lessons are 25-minutes long, and there are usually 16 lessons each semester.
+Lessons are 25-minutes long, and there are usually 15 or 16 lessons in each semester.

-I offer single lessons for those who want to be sure my studio is a good fit.
-Single lessons are $38.
+I offer single lessons—or “trial” lessons—for those who want to be sure my studio is a good fit.
+Single lessons are $38, due at the time of booking.

-I also offer payment installments, which adds about 5% onto the cost of lessons, but that allows parents to make three payments instead of paying all up front.
+I also offer payment installments, which adds about 5% to the cost of lessons, but that allows parents to make three payments.

 ADDITIONAL COSTS